 line 34 Suggests that you used water temperature as index of body temperature.
 But with a fast heating rate, Tb might lag, especially in relatively large individuals.
 You can easily test this -- assuming you have access to some lizards.

-Response: We used Tair as an index of body temperature (well, more precisely skin temperature, as indicated in comments above and below).
+Response: We used Tair as an index of body temperature (well, more precisely skin temperature, as indicated in the comments above and below).
 It is possible Tb lags.
 This would suggest our CTmax measurements are underestimated.
 Importantly, however, we do not expect these effects to vary systematically with developmental treatment because of their small size and lack of size differences in animals across treatments (see below).
 We have now revised our text here to make this explicit.

-“Given the small size of lizards (i.e., 1.3 g) we assumed skin surface temperature reflected body temperature, which has been shown for many small lizards (Garrick 2008).
+“Given the small size of lizards (i.e., 1.3 g) we assumed lizards would reach thermal equilibrium rapidly, and therefore, skin surface temperature reflected body temperature.
+Skin surface has been shown as an accurate proxy for Tb for many small lizards (Garrick 2008).
 It is possible Tb lagged behind for our measurements.
-Any lag would result in an underestimated CTmax, which is likely the case for most studies measuring CTmax in lizards given the ethical challenges with pushing animals to thermal extremes (e.g., see XXXX).
-Regardless, we do not view this as problematic because body size did not differ across the treatments, and we do not expect this to affect the relative difference in CTmax between treatments.”
+Any lag would result in an underestimated CTmax, which is likely the case for most studies measuring CTmax in lizards given the ethical challenges with pushing animals to thermal extremes (e.g., Phillips et al., 2016; Llewelyn et al., 2016; Claunch et al., 2021).
+Regardless, we do not view this as problematic because body mass did not differ across the treatments, and we do not expect this to affect the relative difference in CTmax between treatments.”

 From Fig. S1, I'll guess the "operative" temperature inside the tube reflects water temperature and also air temperature (tube + air circulating from above the water).